mm80843/T3.5/Blueprint/PBN__Blueprint_18.md

 # __Animal vectors control measures__

+## Blueprint description

+Animal vector control methods and technologies are central to preventing the transmission of vector-borne diseases from animals to occupants (zoonosis) and users of buildings and/or GBN.
+More traditional methods of controlling animal vectors in buildings include the large-scale use of pesticides and insecticides.
+However, there is a trend towards less toxic measures in EU countries.
+As a result, several countries have introduced more complex pest control strategies that include several non-chemical approaches.
+Integrated Pest Management (IPM), for example, is, as the title suggests, a programme that uses more than one technique at four levels of implementation:
+•	 identify the pest species that occur in a given area in order to take targeted preventive measures (see below). in addition, this phase includes routine monitoring of the most infested areas and an analysis of the effectiveness of the measures applied
+•	 establishment of thresholds for the implementation of certain measures to enable informed decision-making.
+•	 prevention
+•	 application of the lowest risk pest control methods such as trapping, eradication or local application of pesticides and insecticides if non-toxic methods have not brought the success determined by the thresholds

 ## Capabilities of the blueprint

 A sound and comprehensive management plan to control animal vectors is as important as training for building occupants and technical staff, including pest prevention and control professionals.